 MCC processing time is the time elapsed between the receipt of data at an MCC and the transfer to another MCC, SPOC or national RCC of the outgoing message to the communication link.

-An MCC shall process all alert data within 15 minutes 99% of the time.
+An MCC shall process each incident alert within two (2) minutes of reception 99% of the time.